BrightLab-ANVIL/Clements_BHCVR-PredictedCO2/README.md

 `Preprocess_Signals.py` can be used to pre-process P<sub>ET</sub>CO<sub>2</sub> and RVT timeseries.
 * `delay_correction_with_limit()` delay corrects P<sub>ET</sub>CO<sub>2</sub> to maximize its negative correlation with RVT.
 This code is based on code developed by [Agrawal et al.](https://github.com/vismayagrawal/RESPCO/blob/main/code/utils.py)
+* `standardize()` z-normalizes a timeseries so that it has a mean of 0 and a standard deviation of 1

+`Models.py` contains the code for the FCN models with 8, 10, 12, and 14 convolutional layers.
+The remaining models described in the paper used code developed by [Agrawal et al.]([https://github.com/vismayagrawal/RESPCO/blob/main/code/utils.py](https://github.com/vismayagrawal/RESPCO/blob/main/code/models.py))

+# References
-    * Agrawal, V., Zhong, X. Z., & Chen, J. J. (2023).
+Agrawal, V., Zhong, X. Z., & Chen, J. J. (2023).
 Generating dynamic carbon-dioxide traces from respiration-belt recordings: Feasibility using neural networks and application in functional magnetic resonance imaging.
 Frontiers in Neuroimaging, 2. https://doi.org/10.3389/fnimg.2023.1119539
-* `standardize()` z-normalizes a timeseries so that it has a mean of 0 and a standard deviation of 1